Britain to unveil plans to clean up markets hit by rigging scandals

-LONDON (Reuters) - Britain’s regulators will unveil plans on Wednesday that aim to clean up behavior in the financial markets, where banks have been fined billions of pounds for trying to rig currencies and interest rate benchmarks.
+LONDON, June 7 (Reuters) - Britain’s regulators will unveil plans on Wednesday that aim to clean up behaviour in the financial markets, where banks have been fined billions of pounds for trying to rig currencies and interest rate benchmarks.

 The Bank of England, Treasury and the Financial Conduct Authority will publish recommendations from their Fair and Effective Markets Review into conduct and operation of currency, bond and commodity markets.